 To set the expires headers for all pages, the WP Fastest Cache plugin can be installed.

-Cloudron does not support FTP access or PHPMyAdmin.
+Cloudron does not support PHPMyAdmin.
 It is, however, possible to access the database using other methods:

 Open a Web terminal and press the 'MySQL' button to get console access.
 You can execute SQL commands directly.

 Use a plugin like ARI Adminer for a GUI.